jonhoo/atone/README.md

 move elements between then without losing their order, it is backed by `VecDeque`s, which means that this is the case even after the resize has completed.
 For this reason, this crate presents an interface that resembles `VecDeque` more so than `Vec`.
+Where possible though, it provides `Vec`-like methods.
 If you need contiguous memory, there's no good way to do incremental resizing without low-level memory mapping magic that I'm aware of.

 ## Benchmarks